 As a note: Since LinkedIn is a professional networking site, it works best for advertising non-fiction books.
 There is nothing to prohibit you from advertising fiction books, but finding the right audience would be difficult.

-You have to set up your Campaign Manager Account before you can do paid LinkedIn advertising.
+You have to set up your Campaign Manager Account before you can run LinkedIn ads.
 The first step is logging into your account and clicking the “Work” tab found in the header menu.
 A drop-down box appears, and at the bottom is the option “Create a Company Page.”
+One must do this before advertising as well.
 This is where you establish your company by completing the form that appears with information like company name and details.
 You will notice you can add a link to your external website where you can sell the book you are advertising.

 Under “Profile Details” is where you add a square logo.
 LinkedIn recommends 300 x 300px and supports JPGs, JPEGs and PNGs.
 Then add a header that represents your company for branding purposes.
 Different image sizes will work, so start with 1530 x 500 pixels.
 Canva has almost 4,000 LinkedIn banner templates that are free to personalize.
-VistaCreate is another free graphic design platform with 50,000+ design templates.
 The header is important because it makes the first impression when someone checks out your LinkedIn company page.

 After you create your company, the next step is adding yourself as an employee.
 You do this by:

 By indicating you currently work for your book company, the description will appear first in the experience listing.